EmmanuelisongDev/CokBok/README.md

 ## Description

-CokBok is a web application that displays recipes and procedures for cooking Italian, American, Japanese, and Thai foods utilizing the Spoonacular Api,React + Vite, and TailwindCss.
+CokBok is a web application that displays recipes and procedures for cooking Italian, American, Japanese, and Thai foods utilizing the Spoonacular Api,React + Vite, and TailwindCSS.

 ## Features